-- Wherever the station locations are proposed on road or off-road, clearances for road traffic shall be minimum 5.5m beyond the outer face of pier i.e. in all cases 5.5 m clearance shall be kept from road level to soffit level of any structures. - Clearance for Railway traffic shall be as per SOD of NMRCNGNC-01.
+• Wherever the station locations are proposed on road or off-road, clearances for road traffic shall be minimum 5.5m beyond the outer face of pier i.e. in all cases 5.5 m clearance shall be kept from road level to soffit level of any structures.

-• Vertical & Horizontal clearances for rolling stock are as follows and shall be as per the approved SOD of NMRCNGNC-01.
+- As per schedules of dimensions of Indian Railways, General arrangement drawing in such cases where viaduct crosses the railway tracks, the same shall be approved by the concerned Railway administration. - Vertical & Horizontal clearances for rolling stock are as follows and shall be as per the approved SOD of NMRC.